How Contractors Get More Leads in 2026: A Contractor Lead Generation Guide

 Turn more leads into signed jobs, faster.

 Generating the lead is half the battle.
 Do not lose the job to a slow quote.
-SimplyWise Cost Estimator turns a job site photo into a branded, itemized quote you can send the same day.
-Built for contractors who want to close more of the leads they work to earn.
-Free to try.
+The SimplyWise Cost Estimator turns a job site photo into an itemized estimate in about 6 seconds, so you can send the quote the same day.
+Free to try, no credit card.